TristanWYL/ChaosTheory/README.md

 Considering this project is quite small, instead of using a state management library, an Observer Patten is implemented to make the application reactive to state updates.

--   The fetched exchange rateSet are stored in the `state` of `./src/misc/state.ts`,
+-   The fetched exchange `rateSet` are stored in the `state` of `./src/misc/state.ts`,
 -   The only way to update the state is to call relevant `update` function, which will do two things:
     -   update the state
     -   notify the listeners
 -   To listen to the state change, simply call the custom hook `useObserver` wherever in your component with a `listener` function passed in as an argument.
-When the state updates, the `listener` will be called.
+When the state updates, the `listener` will be called,
+-   when updating the state, try to replace the old state with a new state, so that the `setState` function derived from `useState` can always work.

 ## Settings